-The COUNTY may also defer payment to and/or require repayment from the SUBRECIPIENT for noncompliance with Agreement deliverables, program performance requirements, or sufficient documentation to meet regulatory and statutory requirements, including cross-cutting requirements.
-Funds expended for activities that do not meet a HUD national objective will be required to be repaid by the SUBRECIPIENT to the COUNTY.
-If, as a result of monitoring or audit, the COUNTY determinesthat submitted costs are not documented, a payment may be deferred.
+The COUNTY may also defer payment to the SUBRECIPIENT for noncompliance with Agreement deliverables, program performance requirements, or sufficient documentation to meet regulatory and statutory requirements, including cross-cutting requirements.
+If, as a result of monitoring or audit, the COUNTY determines that submitted costs are not documented, a payment may be deferred.
 If costs are found to be unallowable and payment has been made, no future payments will be made until the full amount of overpayment is remitted to the COUNTY or a repayment agreement is established by the COUNTY.
 If the monitoring or audit occurs after the term of this Agreement, the SUBRECIPIENT will be required to remit funds to the COUNTY in accordance with the repayment conditions below.